usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/30005/eval/readme.txt

-Verify the submission of both documents and the RPLC relationship object.
+Verify the both submissions and the RPLC relationship association object.